-The Crown's native land laws between 1870 and 1900 breached Treaty principles.
-They converted tribal customary rights into individual rights able to be disposed without reference to the collective.
+The Crown's native land laws between 1870 and 1900 also breached Treaty principles.
+They converted tribal customary rights into individual rights able to be disposed of without reference to the collective.
 Those individuals had the power to partition or sell but no power at the time to establish a body to manage their lands collectively.
-The Crown failed to give a proper remedy when Te Ātiawa/ Ngāti Awa petitioned Parliament about their grievances in the 1890s.
-Also, the Crown failed to give Māori landowners the same access to cheap development loans as non-Māori.
-As a result of these breaches, a rapid loss of land occurred between 1891 and 1930, by which point most Te Ātiawa/ Ngāti Awa owners had lost nearly all their land holdings.
-Māori land ownership at Waikanae and Paraparaumu was further reduced in the 1960s by the Crown's failure to prevent compulsory sales of Māori land for the nonpayment of rates, even where the land did not produce revenue.
-This was a breach of the Treaty.
+The Crown failed to give a proper remedy when Te Ātiawa / Ngāti Awa petitioned Parliament about their grievances in the 1890s.
+It also failed to give Māori landowners the same access to cheap development loans as non-Māori.
+As a result of these breaches, a rapid loss of land occurred between 1891 and 1930, by which point most Te Ātiawa/Ngāti Awa owners had lost nearly all their land holdings.
+Māori land ownership at Waikanae and Paraparaumu was further reduced in the 1960s by the Crown's failure to prevent the compulsory sale of Māori land for the non-payment of rates, even where the land did not produce revenue.
+This was another breach of the Treaty.